The Evolution of Great Leaders

 After only one term in office, despite being viewed as a father of his nation by his people, he chose to hand over the reins of power voluntarily rather than keep a lifelong grip as many other strong leaders have sought to do in Africa.

-Is this not the makings of a saint?
+Is this not the making of a saint?
 Many of us have certainly viewed Mandela as such.
 President Obama recently called him “one of the greatest people in history,” the BBC described him as “perhaps the most generally admired figure of our age,” and a research study in 2012 established Mandela as the second-most-well-known brand in the world, after Coca-Cola.

 And yet, there are dissenting voices.
 F. W. de Klerk, the last apartheid-era leader of South Africa, said, "I do not subscribe to the general hagiography surrounding Mandela.
 He was by no means the avuncular and saintlike figure so widely depicted today.”